reactjs/react.dev/src/content/reference/react/use.md

 }
 ```

-But using `await` in a [Server Component](/reference/react/components#server-components) will block the rendering of the [Server Component](/reference/react/components#server-components) until the `await` statement is finished.
+But using `await` in a [Server Component](/reference/react/components#server-components) will block its rendering until the `await` statement is finished.
 Passing a Promise from a Server Component to a Client Component prevents the Promise from blocking the rendering of the Server Component.

 </DeepDive>